First Alert Sunday into Monday: Rain, storms, and gusty winds develop

 The muggy factor will increase for Saturday, as hot temperatures continue.
 Saturday afternoon will feature high temperatures in the lower 90s, with a few isolated, late day thunderstorms.
 The N.C. mountains will have high temperatures in the lower 80s.

-A First Alert has been issued for Sunday into Monday, as the remnants of what is expected to become Tropical Storm Claudette, moves across the Carolinas, bringing widespread rain, storms, and gusty winds.
-Depending on the exact track this tropical system takes, the WBTV viewing area could have strong to severe storms Sunday afternoon and evening, with a good soaking rain late Sunday into early Monday.
+A First Alert has been issued for Sunday into Monday, as a tropical low pressure system, moves across the Carolinas, bringing widespread rain, storms, and gusty winds.
+Depending on the exact track this tropical system takes, the WBTV viewing area could have a few severe storms during the day Sunday, with a good soaking rain Sunday into early Monday.
+Sunday afternoon high temperatures will be in the lower 80s, with upper 80s for Monday.

-At the time of this writing, Potential Tropical Cyclone #3, is expected to strengthen into Tropical Storm Claudette on Friday, make landfall around the Louisiana coast Friday night into Saturday morning, move across Mississippi and Alabama Saturday into Saturday night, and head across the Carolinas on Sunday as a weakening tropical depression.
+At the time of this writing, Potential Tropical Cyclone #3, is expected to make landfall around the Louisiana coast Friday night into Saturday morning, move across Mississippi and Alabama Saturday into Saturday night, and head across the Carolinas late Sunday into early Monday as a weakening low pressure system.

-Drier weather returns for next Wednesday and Thursday, with high temperatures in the mid-80s, with a stray storm possible.
+Drier weather returns Wednesday through Friday, with high temperatures in the mid-80s, with a stray storm possible.

 Get weather alerts and your latest WBTV weather forecast on the-go, with the free WBTV Weather app.